Jump To:

 - Risks are equitably distributed, with the party assuming the risk receiving adequate compensation.

 While these concepts are simple, their validation in the real world is less so.
-Ideally, these ratios would be based on rigorous quantitative analysis, but good estimates of the dollar value of both public and private benefits may be difficult or impossible to obtain.
+Ideally, these ratios would be based on rigorous quantitative analysis.
+Yet, good estimates of the dollar value of both public and private benefits may be difficult or impossible to obtain.
 Instead, both parties must justify whether the project is high, medium, or low priority and negotiate accordingly.
 The appropriate breakdown of costs will vary based on the priorities of the parties, the value created by the project, the overall project costs, and the available alternatives to partnership.
-As every project will be unique, no standard methodology can be used to make a fairness determination.
+As every project will be unique, no standard method can be used to make a fairness determination.
 Instead, staff will document findings that the cost-benefit ratio and risk distribution are fair, on a deal-by-deal basis, and Council will evaluate and decide as part of the approval process.

 Approval Process